Customer and Product Data Act 2025

 Administrative matters - Designation regulations

-98: Minister must have regard to certain matters
+105: Minister must have regard to certain matters when recommending designation regulations

 You could also call this:

-First, they need to consider what’s best for customers, especially Māori customers.
-They also have to think about how much it might cost and benefit the people or groups who would have to share data.
+The Minister needs to consider what's best for customers, including Māori customers.
+They also need to think about how much it might cost the people or companies who will have to share the data, and what good things might happen because of it.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.